 Nathaniel Cole Park Lakeview Trail is a 1.2 mile moderately trafficked loop trail located near Colesville, New York that offers the chance to see wildlife and is good for all skill levels.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from April until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash